 Listing 13-21: Implementing the Iterator trait on our Counter struct

 We set the associated Item type for our iterator to u32, meaning the iterator will return u32 values.
 Again, don’t worry about associated types yet, we’ll be covering them in Chapter 19.

-We want our iterator to add one to the current state, which is why we initialized count to 0: we want our iterator to return one first.
+We want our iterator to add one to the current state, so we initialized count to 0 so it would return one first.
 If the value of count is less than six, next will return the current value wrapped in Some, but if count is six or higher, our iterator will return None.

 Using Our Counter Iterator’s next Method

 Once we’ve implemented the Iterator trait, we have an iterator!
-Listing 13-22 shows a test demonstrating that we can use the iterator functionality our Counter struct now has by calling the next method on it directly, just like we did with the iterator created from a vector in Listing 13-15:
+Listing 13-22 shows a test demonstrating that we can use the iterator functionality of our Counter struct by calling the next method on it directly, just like we did with the iterator created from a vector in Listing 13-15:

 Filename: src/lib.rs